alekdavis/ConfigFile/README.md

 - White spaces in the beginning of the strings will be discarded.
 - White spaces before the first equal sign will be discarded.
 - White spaces following the first equal sign will not be discarded.
-- If the first non-space character in the line is non-alphabetic, the line is are treated as a comment.
+- If the first non-space character in the line is non-alphabetic, the line is treated as a comment.
-- Comments cannot be in-line (the whole line is considered a comment).
+- Comments cannot be in-line (only the whole line is considered a comment).
 - Lines containing `name=value` pairs can contain expandable elements (just like in the JSON config files).
 - Names must be alpha-numeric.
 - Values may contain equal signs.
 - A single backtick or a tilde character immediately preceding the first equal sign  (`` `= ``, ` ~= `) indicates that the value possibly coontaning expansion characters (`%`, `$`) should not be expanded and must be treated as a literal.
-- Any non-space, non-alhanumeric character or collection of characters, with the exception of the backtick and tilde characters, immediately preceding the first equal sign (`,=`, `;=`, `###=`, `@@=`, and so on) will be used as a delimeter of the array elements specified in the value (comma is the default delimeter and does not need to be explicitly specified).
+- Any non-space, non-alhanumeric character or collection of characters, with the exception of the backtick and tilde characters, immediately preceding the first equal sign (e.g `,=`, `;=`, `###=`, `@@=`, and so on) will be used as a delimeter for the array elements specified in the value (comma is the default delimeter and does not need to be explicitly specified).
-- Only primitive data types are supported: strings, expansion strings, numerical, boolean, dates, string arrays.
+- Only primitive data types are supported: strings, expansion strings, numeric, boolean, dates, and string arrays.

-The following is an example of an INI file with the settings matching the JSON config sample above:
+The following is an example of an INI file with the settings matching the [JSON config sample](#json-config-file) above:

 ```TXT
 ; SAMPLE INI FILE